ausward/qt-py-logs/README.md

 # Log a message
 logger.log("INFO", "This is an informational message.") logger.log("ERROR", "This is an error message.")

+# If you want to add additional fields to the log message
+extra_data = {"user_id": 1234, "operation": "data_processing"}
+logger.log("DEBUG", "This is a debug message with extra data.", Extra=extra_data)
 ```

 The log messages will be published to the specified MQTT topic in a JSON format: